damtzi/hello-sveltekit/README.md

-# Breaking Bad characters-SvelteKit app
+# SvelteKit playground
-This is a 'tutorial' project and my first experience with [SvelteKit](https://kit.svelte.dev/).
+This is a 'playground app' where I test and play with [SvelteKit](https://kit.svelte.dev/).